-Line 28 - Contribution To Indiana Nongame And Endangered Wildlife Fund
+Line 29 - Contribution To Indiana Nongame Wildlife Fund

-The Indiana Endangered Wildlife Fund offers you the opportunity to play an active role in the conservation of Indiana's wildlife.
-The money donated to the fund goes directly to the protection and management of more than 550 wildlife species in Indiana - from songbirds and spotted turtles to bald eagles and river otters.
-Just enter the amount of your refund you want to give to the Endangered Wildlife Fund in the box on line 28.
+The Indiana Wildlife Diversity Program offers you the opportunity to play an active role in conserving Indiana's nongame and endangered wildlife.
+The money you donate goes directly to the protection and management of more than 550 wildlife species in Indiana - from robins and turtles to state-endangered bald eagles and river otters.
+Enter the amount of your refund you wish to donate to the Nongame Wildlife Fund in the box on line 29.
 Donations must be a minimum of \$1.00.

-You can learn more about Indiana's Nongame and Endangered Wildlife Program on the Internet at www.wildlife.in.gov/
+Learn more about Indiana's Nongame Wildlife Diversity Program and how donations have helped Indiana's endangered wildlife on the Internet at www.wildlife.in.gov/

-If you are not receiving a refund, but want to support the Endangered Wildlife Program, do not change your tax return.
-You can send a donation directly to the Endangered Wildlife Fund by completing the form on the back of this booklet.
+If you are not receiving a refund, but want to support the Wildlife Diversity Program, do not change your tax return.
+You can send a donation directly to the Wildlife Diversity Program by completing the form on the back of this booklet.

 Note: The Department may examine your return and find that your actual overpayment or refund is less than you calculated.
-If you entered a donation to the Indiana Nongame and Endangered Wildlife Fund or applied a payment to your 2003 estimated tax account, the overpayment will be applied first to the estimated tax payment and then to the wildlife fund.
+If you entered a donation to the Indiana Nongame Wildlife Fund or applied a payment to your 2004 estimated tax account, the overpayment will be applied first to the estimated tax payment and then to the wildlife fund.
 Any amount left will be refunded to you.

-Line 30 - Amount to be Applied as a 2003 Estimated Tax Installment Payment
+Line 31 - Amount to be Applied as a 2004 Estimated Tax Installment Payment

-If you expect to have income during the 2003 tax year that:
+If you expect to have income during the 2004 tax year that: